What is the Best Content for Your Hotel Social Media Accounts?

 You can manage Instagram ad campaigns from your Facebook fan page, but you'll first need to make sure your Instagram account is a company/business one.
 Use a social media marketing and management dashboard such as Hootsuite or Later to schedule your Instagram posts from your computer.

-Here's some ideas you can use for inspiration:
+Here are some ideas you can use for inspiration:

 To save time, begin with sharing some of the same content you're already sharing on Facebook and use applicable hashtags to index your content on specific topics.

-is a great tool to check whether or not certain hashtags are popular.
+For example, hashtagify.me is a great tool to check whether or not certain hashtags are popular.

 If you'd like to be more proactive, here are a few more ideas of things to share:

-The type of content you share can be a mix of LinkedIn and Instagram posts and if you'd like to gain attention from specific Twitter users, simply tag up to 10 of them in your picture - but be careful not to spam!
+The type of content you share can be a mix of LinkedIn and Instagram posts and if you'd like to gain attention from specific X users, simply tag up to 10 of them in your picture - but be careful not to spam!

 We hope these few tips will help you to manage your social media more efficiently.
 Keep in mind that social media is similar to real life: show interest in others first to gain their interest and attention in return.
 Create two-way discussions with your followers, rather than only communicate news and info about your business.